Some Truths About Realtors

 Realtors are not overpaid.

-Seller’s agents don’t like to show you their listings and learn later that you want buyer representation.
+Seller's agents don't like to show you their listings and later learn that you want to hire a buyer's agent.

 The National Association of Exclusive Buyer Agents is an organization of real estate agents who only represent buyers.

 Whether you’re a first-time buyer or a repeat buyer who could use a refresher on how the home buying process works, here are some answers to the questions that come up most often about Realtors.
 If you have questions that are not on the list, feel free to drop us a line!

 Do Realtors Get Kick Backs?

 It is illegal for a Realtor to receive a kickback from a lender.
 Realtors can, however, receive a kickback from a home warranty company or security company as long as it is disclosed to the parties involved.
 Some real estate brokers own their own title companies or have an affiliated mortgage company.
 These Controlled Business Arrangements are bad for the consumer but are legal with proper disclosure.
 HelpUBuy America agents are prohibited from receiving kickbacks from any party either before or after closing, and we have NO Controlled Business Arrangements.
 Any and all sales bonuses or incentives related to your transaction are given back to you.

 Some inspectors like to ‘schmooze” Realtors so that we send them more business.
 Several inspectors market themselves to Realtors by declaring that they won’t “kill your deal.”
 That’s a bad inspector!

 Who does your Realtor represent?
 If they represent the seller or are acting as an intermediary, they have no obligation or responsibility to you: don’t trust their inspector!
 A good agent will give you a list of detail-oriented inspectors with whom they have no personal relationship, and they won’t attend your inspection.
 The inspection is a very important part of the homebuying process.
 If you have concerns about your agent’s recommendations, ask your friends or family for a referral instead.